 That's the overview!
 This plan assumes the member pays the centre (pre-pay for an 6, 8, or 12-week program, or via direct debit add-on) and the centre pays the team member who delivers the dietflex coaching.

-Plan B assumes the coach buys the dietflex license and pays a percentage of income or a rent to the centre.
-I'm happy to chat about the pros and cons to both business strategies.
+Plan B assumes the coach buys the dietflex license and pays a percentage or a rent to the centre.
+I'm happy to chat about the pros and cons of both business strategies.

 Now, if you recognise the community problem and the business opportunity, and would like to have a free WEIGHT LOSS PROGRAM BUSINESS STRATEGY CALL, just click the button below to book a call at a time that suits you.
-You are welcome to have business partners or key team members on the call.
+You are welcome to have managers and/or potential coaches on the call.

 Jamie Hayes, CEO dietflex